-Source Materials :

-The Archives of Ontario 77 Grenville Street, Queen's Park Toronto.
+Source Materials : The Archives of Ontario Special thanks to Mr. 77 Grenville Street, Queen's Park Hugh MacMillan in the Toronto.
 M7A 1C7.
-Ontario, Canada Special thanks to Mr. Hugh MacMillan in the Ontario Archives Department

-North Carolina Department of Archives and History Raleigh.
-North Carolina

-Fasti Ecclesiae Scoticanae, by Hew Scott Oliver and Boyd, Edinburgh, 1928; Volume 7, pages 626-627

-A History of the Scotch Presbyterian Church St. Gabriel Street, Montreal, by Robert Campbell, M. A., pastor Montreal, W. Drysdale and Sons, 1887.
+Ontario, Canada Ontario Archives Department North Carolina Department of Archives and History Raleigh.
+North Carolina Fasti Ecclesiae Scoticanae, by Hew Scott Oliver and Boyd, Edinburgh, 1928; Volume 7, pages 626-627 A History of the Scotch Presbyterian Church St. Gabriel Street.
+Montreal, by Robert Campbell, M. A., pastor Montreal, W. Drysdale and Sons, 1887.
 I have placed a copy of this in N. C. Presbyterian Synod's Office Another copy is at The Historical Foundation, Montreat Contains a picture of Bethune.

-Colonial Records of North Carolina Published by the Department of Archives and History Volume X, 600, 888-889 XI, 295

-For John MacRae, see the article by the author of this sketch, The Odyssey of John MacRae State Magazine, Raleigh, N. C. Volume 39, Number 13, December 1, 1971 Pages 8, 9, 10 and 32; contains list of references.

-Colonists from Scotland: Emigration to North America, 1707-1783 by Ian Charles Cargill Graham Published for the American Historical Association Cornell University Press, Ithaca, New York 1956

-Correspondence with some very gracious and helpful people in Glengarry, including

-Mr. Keith McIntosh Mrs. Edna Ma cMillan Mrs. Elizabeth Blair (now of Toronto)

-These dear people have gone out of their way to be of help, copying page after page of historical material, sending me clippings from time to time, and giving me additional leads.
-Just about all the material about Bethune's Canadian ministry in this paper comes from them, directly or indirectly.
-I only wish I could repay them for all of their patience and encouragement.
+Colonial Records of North Carolina Published by the Department of Archives and History Volume X, 600, 888-889 XI, 295 For John MacRae, see the article by the author of this sketch, The Odyssey of John MacRae State Magazine, Raleigh, N. C. Volume 39, Number 13, December 1, 1971 Pages 8, 9, 10 and 32; contains list of references.
+Colonists from Scotland : Emigration to North America, 1707-1783 by Ian Charles Cargill Graham Published for the American Historical Association Cornell University Press, Ithaca, New York 1956 Correspondence with some very gracious and helpful people in Glengarry, including Mr. Keith McIntosh Mrs. Edna Ma cMillan Mrs. Elizabeth Blair (now of Toronto) These dear people have gone out of their way to be of help, copying page after page of historical material, sending me clippings from time to time, and giving me additional leads.
+Just about all the material about Bethune's Canadian ministry wish I could repay them for all of their patience and encouragement.
 Still, I feel that theirs was a labor of love, as is mine, and the knowledge that this is being done to keep alive the memory of John Bethune, God's choice servant, will be payment enough.